siemens/embb/README.md

 for both modes (the selection is done at build time).

 You may choose a custom compiler instead the default one by defining CMAKE_CXX_COMPILER and/or CMAKE_C_COMPILER.
-E.g. to use clang on Linux use:
+For example, to use Clang on Linux
+use:

     cmake .. -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang